heathen00/wfparser3/wfparser3/README.md

    * search for TODO items in the code and complete them.
    * You should also just look through the code for instances of duplication and remove them using inheritance, pulling out duplicate code into its own class and use composition, instead.
-   * What happens if you try and add LocalizerBundle or LocalizerType instances to the undefined Localizer instance, or LocalizerField instances to the undefined LocalizerType?
-You didn't cover those cases in the tests.
-You must, and maybe as unit tests since the undefined structure is an implementation detail, though some of the undefined instances are visible to clients.
    * There is some mention above about what happens if multiple of one or another LocalizerXXX instance is created.
 You should consider carefully what the behaviour should be.
 For example, it is conceivable that multiple client modules will use the same LocalizerBundle,